Clyde North - South

 Clyde North - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Clyde North - South has a higher proportion of residents with university qualifications than broader benchmarks.
-35.0% of its residents aged 15+ have university qualifications, compared to 24.6% in the SA3 area and 29.8% in the SA4 region.
-Bachelor degrees are most common at 23.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 34.9% of residents aged 15+ holding them, including advanced diplomas (17.0%) and certificates (17.9%).
+Educational attainment in Clyde North-South is notably higher than broader benchmarks.
+As of the latest data, 35.0% of residents aged 15 and above hold university qualifications, compared to 24.6% in the SA3 area and 29.8% in the SA4 region.
+Bachelor degrees are most prevalent at 23.1%, followed by postgraduate qualifications (9.5%) and graduate diplomas (2.4%).
+Vocational credentials are also prominent, with 34.9% of residents aged 15 and above holding them - advanced diplomas account for 17.0% and certificates for 17.9%.

-Educational participation is high in the area, with 34.1% of residents currently enrolled in formal education.
+Educational participation is high, with 34.1% of residents currently enrolled in formal education.
 This includes 13.4% in primary education, 6.2% in secondary education, and 5.0% pursuing tertiary education.

 Frequently Asked Questions - Education